GuangTianLi/grpcalchemy/docs/usage.rst

 Defining our gRPC Method
 ===================================

-:any:`grpcservice` is a decorator indicating gRPC methods.
+:any:`grpcmethod` is a decorator indicating gRPC methods.

 The ``valid gRPC Method`` must be with `explicit type hint <https://www.python.org/dev/peps/pep-0484/#type-definition-syntax>`_ to define the type of request and return value.